csjmu184/Housing-company-analysis/README.md

 ### Problem Statement-
 - Which variables are significant in predicting the price of a house?
 - How well those variables describe the price of a house?
-- Determine the optimal value of lambda for ridge and lasso regression.